michaelmass/dotfiles/README.md

 # Dotfiles

-> All the required files to setup a new desktop
+> All the required files to setup a new desktop by installing the required software and setting up the configuration files.

 ## Requirements